Faculty Transfer to Arts

 • After you meet with your advisors, you must submit a Faculty Transfer Form to the Arts Faculty Transfer advisor, at least one month before the start of the next term.

-• Any Petition supporting a transfer to Arts will require the endorsement of the Faculty Transfer advisor, in Arts and your current faculty advisor.
+• Any Petition requesting a transfer to Arts will require the endorsement of the Faculty Transfer advisor in Arts along with your current faculty advisor.

 • A short student statement may be required.